Gutter Days

-Gutter Days was a 2003 10" vinyl EP re-release of Kïll Cheerleadër's second demo CD, originally released in 2001.
+Gutter Days is a 2003 10" vinyl EP re-release of Kïll Cheerleadër's second demo CD, originally released in 2001.

 Some CD-R versions of "Gutter Days" included a cover of the Ramones song, "I Just Wanna Have Something to Do".
-4 of the 7 songs found on this EP were re-recorded (and in some instances also renamed) for their 2004 debut full-length album, All Hail.
+Four of the seven songs found on this EP were re-recorded (and in some instances also renamed) for their 2004 debut full-length album, All Hail.